ABIF-McGill/Intro_to_Fiji_Macros/README.md

 ## Syntax syntax syntax!!!

 One last thing before we jump into the exercises...
 The ImageJ macro language, like most programming languages is **extremely** sensitive to syntax.

+Commands, variable names, functions are **case-sensitive**, and the usage of organizational characters is quite strict:

+* quotes " "
+* brackets (), [], or {}

-Commands, variable names, functions are case-sensitive, and the usage of organizational characters like quotes " " and brackets () are strict.
-For these reasons, we recommend not typing out commands from scratch, but rather use copy-paste from a proper source (i.e. the Record window, or another script that you know runs properly).
+Thus, we recommend not typing out commands from scratch, but rather use copy-paste from a proper source (i.e. the Record window, or another script that you know runs properly).

 For example: